Domonion/kgeorgiy-media-player/README.md

 Install from sources: `/build/distributions`

 **!!IMPORTANT!!**: plugin is ~900mb.
-This is because I don't minimal set of libraries for FFmpeg and JavaCV, and so I bundled _all_.
+This is because I don't know minimal set of libraries for FFmpeg and JavaCV, and so I bundled _all_.